alisnwu/cifkit/README.md

 # cifkit: Python toolkit for high-throughput analysis of CIF files

 cifkit is designed for the high-throughput analysis of Crystallographic Information File (.cif) formats.
+In just 2-4 lines of code,

+- preprocess .cif files for high-throuhgput processing
-In just 2-4 lines of code, cifkit allows users to (1) automatically format files, filter files based on a comprehensive set of attributes, (2) determine nearest neighbor and coordination environments at each site, (3) facilitate the plotting of polyhedrons.
+- move, copy, filter files based on a comprehensive set of attributes such as coordination number, elements, tags
+- determine nearest neighbor and coordination environments at each site
+- facilitate the plotting of polyhedrons and

 ## Overview